hyperledger-archives/grid-rfcs/text/0000-grid-identity.md

 Several weeks later, the Beta Company receives a phone call from Alpha Company lawyers.
 They heard about the deal with Delta Company and cite a clause in their contract which disallows drivers of Alpha tanks to also drive tanks from another t-shirt tank management company.
-After the appropriate retrimands are dealt, the Beta Company deactivates their previous `beta.Drivers` role and creates two new roles, one for each tank company.
+After the appropriate reprimands are dealt, the Beta Company deactivates their previous `beta.Drivers` role and creates two new roles, one for each tank company.